Madrid to Athens By Air freight, Container ship or Road

 Madrid to Athens by Air freight

-The quickest way to get from Madrid to Athens by plane will take about 3h 26m and departs from Adolfo Suárez Madrid–Barajas Airport (MAD) and arrives into Athens Eleftherios Venizelos International Airport (ATH).
-There are flights departing 2-4 times a day on this route.
-Aegean Airlines is one of the carriers that operates regular services on this route with flights departing 1-2 times a day.
+The quickest way to get from Madrid to Athens by plane will take about 3h 25m and departs from Adolfo Suárez Madrid–Barajas Airport (MAD) and arrives into Athens Eleftherios Venizelos International Airport (ATH).
+There are flights departing every few hours on this route.
+Sky Express is one of the carriers that operates regular services on this route with flights departing every 1-2 days.

 Quickest air route